Spaces and Transforms

 The definition of a space the-definition-of-a-space

 Every entity in Rerun exists in some space.
 This is at the core of how Rerun organizes the visualizations of the data that you have logged.
-In the Rerun Viewer you view data by configuring a space view, which is a view of a set of entities as seen from a particular origin.
+In the Rerun Viewer you view data by configuring a view, which is a view of a set of entities as seen from a particular origin.

 The origin of a space is, very loosely, a generalization of the idea of a "coordinate system" (sometimes known as a "coordinate frame") to arbitrary data.
 If a collection of entities are part of the same space, it means they can be rendered together.